kineticgar/sexy_jarvis/Readme.md

 # Building sexy jarvis

 Generate the user setup script.
-This will fail due to a missing dependency, but `catkin_make` will generate the setup script needed to install dependencies.
+This will fail due to a missing dependency, but must be run first to generate the setup script needed to install dependencies.

 ```shell
 cd $HOME/ros_workspace